UKradioastro/UKRAA_PicoMuon/README.md

 We need to add some dependencies to the RPi.

 **pandas**
-1. Open a terminal window and type the command below and hit enter.
+1. Open a terminal window and type the command below and press enter.
 You will be asked to type **y** to proceed.
 This will install pandas and other dependencies related to pandas.
 ```
 sudo apt install python3-pandas
 ```